-Though his films have been fizzers of late, back in the late 80's/early 90's John McTiernan was 'THE MAN' when it came to Hollywood action movies whether they be the terrorist flick to inspire all others with "Die Hard" to the complex sub thriller "The Hunt for Red October", McTiernan churned out a bunch of movies which make the current action crop like "Charlie's Angels" and "Vertical Limit" look like the shit they are in comparison.
+Though his films have been fizzers of late, back in the late 80's/early 90's John McTiernan was 'THE MAN' when it came to Hollywood action movies whether they be the terrorist flick to inspire all others with "Die Hard" to the complex sub thriller "The Hunt for Red October", McTiernan churned out a bunch of movies which make the current action crop like "Charlie's Angels" and "Vertical Limit" look like the crap they are in comparison.
 The first "Predator" is amongst those classics and certainly one of the best films Schwarzenegger has ever made.

 What makes it work is the simplicity of the setup and the cleverness of its execution.
 First you take a bunch of men macho to the point of arrogance (and who make the guys who populate the average Michael Bay film seem like kittens in comparison) who are dumped into an exotic jungle setting believing nothing and no-one can take them on, only to come face to face with a creature who renders all their muscle-flexing and big guns basically useless.
 Its a true cat-and-mouse game, a "Survivor" without the cash where we get a visceral thrill out of watching these mean ass sons of bitches whom we actually come to like getting knocked off one-by-one.
 Its up to Arnie, the only one with the cunning in the group to face off with the creature mano-e-mano in a series of well thought out and tense scenes.